What is Supply Chain Management?

 supply chain management definition

-Supply Chain Management Example
+Supply Chain Management Examples

 Consider, as a very simplified instance of this stripped-down SC model, a young street vendor who sells just a few light snacks.
 This is a familiar sight on warm summer days around the globe, whether it is fresh crepes in Paris, roasted chestnuts in New York, or small servings of spicy tapas in South America.
 In many ways, the food vendor on the street resembles small family businesses that exist in cities all across the world.